Avion Blackman

-Avion Claudette Trudy Henrietta Blackman (born 30 January 1976) is a Trinidadian reggae recording artist, and the wife of Christafari front man Mark Mohr.
+Avion Claudette Trudy Henrietta Blackman (born 30 January 1976) is a Trinidadian reggae recording artist, and the wife of Christafari frontman Mark Mohr.
 She has produced three solo albums, as well as providing vocals and bass guitar for Christafari since 2003.

 Early life

 Blackman was born in San Fernando, Trinidad, the daughter of famed calypsonian, Lord Shorty.
 Her father invented Soca music (The Soul of Calypso) and later changed his name to Ras Shorty I and created Jamoo music.
 When Blackman was at the age of four, a spiritual quest prompted her father to move the entire family into the forests of Trinidad endeavoring to create a simpler and more humble lifestyle for him and his family.

 The next twenty years of her life were spent living in the forest, seven miles from the village of Piparo, where she was home-schooled along with her 24 brothers and sisters.
 The family lived a lifestyle of simplicity, with no electricity or plumbing, and growing most of what they ate off the land they were living on.